 In other news:

-I’ve started a Facebook community to make pregnancy, birth, and parenting safer and more enjoyable.
+I’ve started a Facebook parenting community to make pregnancy, birth, and parenting safer and more enjoyable.
 We want to hear from you.
 Join us.

 Cornell Alumni Magazine published a short review of The Business of Baby: